Padres' Profar collapses after collision, taken off on cart

 SAN DIEGO (AP) — San Diego Padres left fielder Jurickson Profar collapsed as he was trying to walk off the field after a scary collision with rookie shortstop C.J.
 Abrams and was then placed on a stretcher and driven away on a cart on Thursday night.

-Profar and Abrams both went after a flyball hit by Joey Bart of the San Francisco Giants into shallow left field in the fifth inning.
+Profar and Abrams both went after a flyball hit by Tommy La Stella of the San Francisco Giants into shallow left field in the fifth inning.
 Abrams made the catch with his back to the infield and his left knee hit Profar in the left jaw as the left fielder appeared to be positioning himself for a diving catch.

 Profar rolled onto his back and was writhing in pain.
 He was tended to for several minutes and at one point sat up.
 He attempted to walk off the field, accompanied by trainers, but collapsed just as he got to the infield dirt.